beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 - **LLM Connection Status:** A colored dot (green for connected, red for error) and text indicating the connection status to your local AI provider.
 - **Provider & Model Selection:** Dropdown menus to see the currently configured LLM provider and model, and to quickly switch between other detected services and their available models.
-- **Statistics:** Shows the total number of prompts and the last save time for the active prompt.
+- **Statistics:** Shows the total number of documents and the last save time for the active document.
 - **App Version:** Displays the current version of DocForge.

 ---

 ## 2. Core Features

-### Creating Prompts and Folders
+### Creating and Managing Documents and Folders

-- **New Prompt:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
-A new, untitled prompt will be created and opened in the editor.
+- **New Document:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
-- **New Folder:** Click the folder icon with a `+` to create a new folder at the root of your prompt list.
+- **New Root Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
+- **New Subfolder:** Select an existing folder and click the "New Subfolder" icon to create a folder inside it.
+- **Duplicate Selection:** Select one or more items and click the "Duplicate" icon to create a deep copy.

-### Editing Prompts
+### Editing Documents

-The prompt editor is a powerful Markdown-aware text editor.
+The document editor is a powerful Markdown-aware text editor.

-- **Title:** The title of the prompt can be edited directly at the top of the editor.
+- **Title:** The title of the document can be edited directly at the top of the editor.
-- **Auto-Naming:** If you create an "Untitled Prompt" and start writing, the application will automatically generate a title for you based on the content after you've typed a sufficient amount.
+- **Auto-Naming:** If the title is blank, the application can generate a title for you based on the content using your configured LLM.
 - **Content:** The main text area supports Markdown syntax.
 - **View Modes:**
     - **Editor Only:** The default text editing view.
     - **Preview Only:** A rendered view of your Markdown content.
     - **Split Vertical/Horizontal:** A side-by-side or top-and-bottom view of the editor and the live preview.
 - **Toolbar Actions:**
+    - **Save Version:** Manually save the current content as a new version in the document's history.
+The button icon will be highlighted when there are unsaved changes.
     - **Undo/Redo:** Step backward or forward through your changes.
-    - **Version History:** Open a view to see all saved versions of the prompt.
+    - **Version History:** Open a view to see all saved versions of the document.
-    - **Copy:** Copy the prompt's content to the clipboard.
+    - **Copy:** Copy the document's content to the clipboard.
-    - **Refine with AI:** Send the prompt to your configured LLM to get an improved version.
+    - **Refine with AI:** Send the document's content to your configured LLM to get an improved version.
-    - **Delete:** Delete the current prompt.
+    - **Delete:** Delete the current document.

 ### Organizing with Drag and Drop

-You can organize your prompts and folders by dragging and dropping them in the sidebar.
+You can organize your documents and folders by dragging and dropping them in the sidebar.
 You can select multiple items using `Ctrl+Click` (or `Cmd+Click` on macOS) and drag them all at once.

 You can drop an item (or a group of items):
 - **Before** another item to place it above.